Vantiv/litle-sdk-for-ruby/README.md

     Message: Valid Format
     Litle Transaction ID: <your-numeric-litle-txn-id>

-More examples can be found here [Ruby Gists](https://gist.github.com/gists/search?q=Litle+Ruby+SDK&page=1)
+More examples (including batch processing with sFTP) can be found here [Ruby Gists](https://gist.github.com/litleSDK)

-Please contact Lilte & Co. with any further questions.
+Please contact Litle & Co. with any further questions.
 You can reach us at sdksupport@litle.com.